Call Us Today! (702) 254-7577

 The correctional system is also responsible for programs that deal with the probation and rehabilitation of prisoners, allowing them to readjust to life after a prison sentence and reenter society at a functional level.

-Gaining a qualification from our Criminal Justice School puts you in an excellent position to access a variety of employment opportunities as you look for one that suits your skills and interests.
+Gaining a qualification from our Criminal Justice Degree puts you in an excellent position to access a variety of employment opportunities as you look for one that suits your skills and interests.
 At Northwest Career College, our Criminal Justice instructors include licensed, practicing attorneys and degree instructors able to teach, not only the law but also to guide our students in the many ways a criminal justice graduate integrates into a Las Vegas legal profession.

 As part of our Criminal Justice Program, you’ll visit courts, jails, meditation centers and more to experience first-hand the law in action which will make your criminal justice training applicable to the Las Vegas legal system.
 Northwest offers a flexible blended program with all criminal justice classes Las Vegas law classes taught on campus by an attorney and general education courses offered online.
 Our experienced instructors are on-campus to review and support your learning experience at all times.